Vinny Nittoli: Toronto Blue Jays

 On May 18, 2019, Nittoli signed a minor league contract with the Toronto Blue Jays organization.
-He finished the year with the Double-A New Hampshire Fisher Cats, logging a 3-2 record and 3.80 ERA in 29 games.
+He finished the year with the Double–A New Hampshire Fisher Cats, logging a 3–2 record and 3.80 ERA with 40 strikeouts across 29 games.
 Nittoli did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 2, 2020, he elected free agency.

 Seattle Mariners (second stint)

 On November 6, 2020, Nittoli signed a minor league contract with the Seattle Mariners organization.
 He was invited to Spring Training, but did not make the club and was assigned to the Triple-A Tacoma Rainiers to begin the season.
 After posting a 3.50 ERA in 11 games with Tacoma, on June 18, 2021, Nittoli was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his MLB debut on June 23, pitching one inning of one-run ball against the Colorado Rockies.
+He made his MLB debut on June 23, pitching one inning against the Colorado Rockies.
 In the game, he notched his first MLB strikeout, punching out Rockies infielder Chris Owings.

 On July 27, Nittoli was designated for assignment by the Mariners.
 On July 30, Nittoli was outrighted back to Triple-A Tacoma.
 On August 27, Nittoli was released by the Mariners.